dwithnall/ses-email/README.md

 This tool automates the complete setup of Amazon SES (Simple Email Service) for a domain, including domain verification, DKIM configuration, DNS record creation in CloudFlare, and IAM user provisioning for secure email sending.

 This was mostly developed by an AI beause I'm lazy.
-Use are your own risk.
+Use at your own risk.

+I developed this because I wanted an easy way to deploy WordPress sites using SES as a transactional email service.
+The outputs provide a copy/pasta sample for updated the WordPress config for [FluentSMTP](https://fluentsmtp.com/).

 ## What This Tool Does